 The Making Space

 The Making Space is a hands-on creation studio located on the gallery level.
 Deepen your appreciation of the art on view through directed activities, or simply experiment with a variety of art materials to try something new.

-The popular hands-on art studio reopened in March 2022 with new activities, materials, and a refreshed design.
+The popular hands-on art studio features new activities, materials, and a refreshed design.
 CSM staff worked with school partner Colorado State University Early Childhood Center to revamp the materials and activities and ensure they are appropriate for all children and families.